 4. Water to be discharged from the hatchery is to be filtered through sand or treated with a solution of 60 mg of free chlorine per litre of water before it is discharged.

-[Schedule 2 inserted in Gazette 17 December 1999 pp.6224-5.]
+[Division 2 inserted in Gazette 17 Dec 1999 p.
+6225.]

 Notes

-1 This is a compilation of the Pearling (General) Regulations 1991 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 5 May 2006 of the Pearling (General) Regulations 1991 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table